ethyca/fides/docs/fidesops/docs/development/testing.md

 # run all tests in the tests/integration directory that contain the word "api" in their title
 pytest tests/integration/ -k api
 ```

+Other commands you may need are listed below.
+The full documentation can be found at: https://docs.pytest.org/en/6.2.x/.

+- Run all tests in a directory: `make pytestpath=path/to/dir/ pytest`
+- Run all tests in a file: `make pytestpath=path/to/file.py pytest`
+- Run all tests within a class within a file: `make pytestpath=path/to/file.py::ClassName pytest`
+- Run a specific test within a class within a file: `make pytestpath=path/to/file.py::ClassName::method_name pytest`
+- Run a specific test within a file: `make pytestpath=path/to/file.py::method_name pytest`
+- Run integration tests (access): `make pytest-integration`
+- Run integration tests (erasure): `make pytest-integration-erasure`

 #### Debugging